fastify/fastify/docs/Server.md

 Defines the server timeout in milliseconds.
 See documentation for [`server.timeout` property](https://nodejs.org/dist/latest-v8.x/docs/api/http.html#http_server_timeout) to understand the effect of this option.
+When `serverFactory` option is specified, this option is ignored.

 + Default: `60000` (60 seconds)